mathspp/mathspp/pages/02.blog/write-a-coding-agent-from-first-principles-better-tools/item.md

 In doing so, your agent became much more robust and consistent because it can use powerful tools the models were specifically trained on.

-Sitting at roughly 300 lines of code (100 for the agentic loop and command management, 100 for the text editor tool, and 100 for the bash session and tool manager), you can get the full agent code [from this GitHub repository](https://github.com/mathspp/coding-agent-tutorial).
+Sitting at roughly 300 lines of code (100 for the agentic loop and command management, 100 for the text editor tool, and 100 for the bash session and tool manager), you can get the full agent code [from this GitHub repository](https://github.com/mathspp/coding-agent-tutorial) and this tutorial stops [at the tag “part 2 complete”](https://github.com/mathspp/coding-agent-tutorial/tree/part-2-complete).

 To keep exploring the world of coding agents, here are possible follow-up tasks: